 Apr/30 - May/6 : Fuchū Kurayami Festival4.1

-※Due to the coronavirus concerns, most of events such as a Mikoshi parade and a Taiko drum performance are canceled in 2020.
+※Due to the coronavirus concerns, most of events such as a Mikoshi parade and a Taiko drum performance are cancelled in 2021.
 Only the ritual where ordinary people can't see or participate will be held.
 Free markets are also closed.

 This is a festival based at Ōkunitama Shrine, located in the heart of Fuchū, Tokyo.